CraigStuntz/CraigStuntz.github.io/drafts/2026-04-27-constraint-programming.markdown

 > but never to show their absence."<br/>
 > -- Edsger W. Dijkstra, [On the reliability of programs](https://www.cs.utexas.edu/~EWD/transcriptions/EWD03xx/EWD303.html)

 This might be a helpful way to judge implementations of the constraint satisfaction problem: How much data does the generation produce, and how effective is the restriction step?
+Can programs written using this pattern go wrong?

 Let's consider the problem of finding bugs in source code you've produced.
 We generate candidate bugs and then apply some test to figure out which candidates are actually defects.
+(For example, a static analyzer might look for string concatenation in SQL statements and then attempt to restrict reporting to those instances where the data being concatenated is user-controlled.)
 Generation can be too sparse to find bugs or so dense it overwhelms you.
 Restriction can let real bugs through or flag false positives.
 Both axes can fail in two directions.